ES-1085/f2025-ds1-project-m-m-t-r/proposal/proposal.md

   help you learn more about your data.
 (You can add to these later as you work on your project.)

+The boxplot shows how metabolic rate (MMR) changes across heatwave treatments, helping identify which temperatures lead to higher energy use.
+The scatterplot shows how body size relates to energy use (SDA) and whether this relationship differs by season, revealing seasonal patterns in metabolism.

 ``` r
 heatwaves_coral_fish |>
   summarise(